 South of Pescara Coastal Forts Protect The Adriatic Coast

 We were off to see how the coastal forts protect the Adriatic Coast.
 Winding our way up the hill got us to Ortona, the first town on our list.
-We found a beautifully restored castle fortress prominently standing guard over the town.
+We found a beautifully restored castle fortress that prominently stood guard over the town.

-Climbing to each of the four corner towers, you could see how the port could be defended.
-The panoramic views let us see up the coast almost to Pescara and on the other side you could see the busy working port.
-We continued to marvel at how clear and blue the water kept getting as we moved each step further south.
+Climbing to each of the four corner towers, we saw how the port could be defended.
+The panoramic views went down the coast almost to Pescara.
+On the other side we saw the busy working port.
+We marvelled at how clear and blue the water got as we moved each step further south.

 Moving into town we found the Cattedrale di San Tommaso.
-From the outside this church looked newer and when we went inside we found a plaque that talked about the restoration.
+From the outside this church looked newer.
+When we went inside we found a plaque that talked about the restoration.
 Like many of the other towns along this shore of Italy, many of the older sites suffered extensive damage in WW2 or in one of many major earthquakes.
 We really had not appreciated how widespread and catastrophic the earthquakes in Italy had been.